Jason2Brownlee/MachineLearningMischief/README.md

 This project is for **educational purposes only**!

 If you use these methods on a project, you're unethical, a fraud, and your results are garbage.

-You're garbage.
+Also, results/models will be fragile and will not generalize to new data in production or a surprise/hidden test set.
+You will be found out.
+A competent senior data scientist (or LLM?) will see what is up very quickly.

 ### So why give examples?